What is a stop-loss order

 Generally, stop-loss should be placed to limit the total capital at risk to lower than 2% of a trader's account balance, and preferably below 1%.
 It is worth noting that traders need to take into account their strategy to be able to place an appropriate stop-loss order."

-Setting up a stop loss means that you insert an order via your trading platform after you bought the share (or at the same time).
-Here you define that if the share price of Apple touches $126, you want to sell it.
-The system will execute the transaction automatically, so you do not need to check the share price every five minutes.
+You can set up a stop-loss order when you open the position on your trading platform but you can add a stop-loss to an already existing trade.
+All you need to do is define that once the share price of Apple touches $126, you want to sell it.
+The system will execute the transaction automatically, you do not need to check the share price every five minutes.

 On Saxo Bank’s platform:

-You can set it up while you are purchasing or anytime later.
-As a rule of thumb, it’s best if you think ahead and set it up right when you purchase it.
+As a rule of thumb, it’s best to think ahead and set it up when you purchase the shares.

 Can a stop-loss fail?

-Yes, in case of price drops too much.
-Setting a stop loss is not a guarantee, it’s just a trigger you let your broker know that you want to sell it on the given price.
-Brokers don’t sign a guarantee for the execution of the stop loss.
+Yes, if the price drops too much.
+Setting a stop-loss is not a guarantee, it’s just a trigger to let your broker know that you want to sell your assets at the given price.
+Brokers don’t sign a guarantee for the execution of the stop-loss.

 Good to know

-If the market falls, there is no guarantee that the system can sell the share at the specified stop-loss price (in the prior example 126), since the $126 price triggers the execution but the price in the next second can already be lower.
+If the market falls, there is no guarantee that the system can sell the share at the specified stop-loss price (in the prior example $126).
+The $126 price triggers the execution but the price in the next second can already be lower.
 So if you want to have a higher chance of not losing more than 10%, you should insert the stop loss price a bit above your desired selling price.
 I.e. if you wish to sell at 126, then insert 126,1.

 Can market makers see stop-loss order?